 I’m not saying the intercom thing was the right thing to do.
 It just felt like a once in a lifetime opportunity; the moment took on a life of its own.

 That was my first (known) infraction, but it was the beginning of the end.
 This store had a 3-strike rule with write-ups…third one meant you were fired.

 Sometimes, for no real reason, I’d get moody and argue with managers.
 It wasn’t their fault.
 During shifts, I’d get kind of stressed or mentally tired or whatever and mouth off.
-Eventually the third write-up came around and they kicked me out.
+Eventually the third write-up came around (managers were catching on to my secret forts) and they kicked me out.

 Money remained an issue, so I got another job pretty quickly.
-This one was at another national chain…it sold everything; toys, blenders, treadmills, jewelry, etc. I stocked shelves again.
-Unfortunately, this was a much smaller store…the stockroom wasn’t big enough for a concealed fort.
+This one was at another national chain, Service Merchandise…it sold everything: toys, blenders, treadmills, jewelry, etc. I stocked shelves again.
+Unfortunately, this was a much smaller store…the stockroom wasn’t big enough for a concealed hiding place.
 I was bummed out.

 One day a manager told me that I was being transferred to the jewelry counter.
 I told him that this would be a disaster for everyone involved…that I didn’t have the personality to sell stuff.

 He said that, out of the dozens of people who applied to work at this place, I was one of the very few who did not ask to work jewelry.
 He said everyone wants to work that section because the pay is commission based, so the money was better.

 When I insisted that I had no interest, he said “With jewelry, that’s actually a good thing.
 That means you’re honest…and my primary goal is to get honest people in that section.”